PongoEngine/cactusgod/source/_posts/untitled.md

 o---|----|o---|----=BassSynth
 o---|----|----|----=Synth
 ----|----|----|--o-=Vox
-%The intro plays a second time.
-At the end of the second measure the vocals start.
+%At the end of the second measure the vocals start.
 {% endtubs %}

 ### Verse1